trentlarson/endorser-docs/source/transactions.rst

 - Besides `schema.org <https://schema.org>`_, there are other formal ontologies that are a close fit and may even be useful as shared projects evolve.
 (We may also find it useful to create our own.)

-  - Ontology Design Patterns has `Plan <http://www.ontologydesignpatterns.org/ont/dul/DUL.owl#Plan>`_.
-It also has `Goal <http://www.ontologydesignpatterns.org/ont/dul/DUL.owl#Goal>`_ if we start refining definitions of results.
+  - When it comes to conditions for an Offer, we chose to add `"actionAccessibilityRequirement" <https://schema.org/actionAccessibilityRequirement>`_ with new properties "requiresOffers" & "requiresOffersTotal".
+There were other options:

-  - When it comes to conditions for an offer:
+    - Schema.org has properties like `expectsAcceptanceOf <https://schema.org/expectsAcceptanceOf>`_ and `"freeShippingThreshold" <https://schema.org/freeShippingThreshold>`_ (but "requires" is more apropos than those), and `"eligibleQuantity" <https://schema.org/eligibleQuantity>`_ (though that is geared toward quantities of this offering and not quantities outside this offering).

     - Data Quality Constraint Library (with this `helpful graphic <http://semwebquality.org/dqm-vocabulary/v1/UML_DQM-Vocabulary.png>`_) has `hasCondition <http://semwebquality.org/dqm-vocabulary/v1/dqm#hasCondition>`_ that could be for Offer prerequisites.